Dibër (municipality): Geography

 Dibër Municipality is located on the bank of Black Drin in northeastern Albania adjacent to the border with North Macedonia.
 The Korab Mountain is the highest mountain in Albania and forms alongside the Deshat Mountain the eastern of border of Dibër Municipality.
 Lurë-Dejë National Park sprawls in the remote mountainous west of the area with Korab-Koritnik Nature Park extending in the east.

 Demography

 Despite the municipality's proximity to North Macedonia, Dibër's ethnic make-up is relatively homogeneous, but there is a small Macedonian minority living in the villages around Maqellarë.
-Unlike the Macedonians who live around Lake Prespa, Macedonians in Dibër have no linguistic rights and no autonomous subdivisions.
-There has been an active campaign to change this situation for almost ten years.

-Almost 90 percent of the population are Muslim, while the Macedonian minority is Orthodox.
+Unlike the Macedonians who live around Lake Prespa, they have no linguistic rights and no autonomous subdivisions.
+Almost 90 percent of Dibër's population are Muslim, while the Macedonian minority is Orthodox.
 The Khalwati order has a khanqah in the village of Herbel, while Allajbegi's Mosque in Maqellarë is a recognised cultural monument.

-Albanians and Macedonians in the area often have relatives in North Macedonia, so there is a lot of interaction across the national border.
 Like all the rural municipalities of Albania, Dibër is heavily effected by emigration.